 Rachel Mann is an Anglican priest, scholar and poet based in south Manchester.
 Between 2009 and 2017 she was poet-in-residence at Manchester Cathedral and helped establish and develop innovative literary partnerships such as ‘The Manchester Sermon’ with Manchester Literature Festival.
 In 2012 she graduated from The Manchester Writing School with an M.A. in Creative Writing.

-In April 2018 a selection of her poetry will be published by Carcanet as part of New Poetries VII.
 She has also written comment pieces for The Church Times, The Times, and The Guardian, as well as reviewing for a wide variety of magazines and journals, including PN Review.
 She also writes for the Rock Music press about progressive, metal and folk music and has contributed to radio programmes on BBC Radio, including Sunday, The Moral Maze, Pause for Thought, and Beyond Belief.
+She regularly presents The Daily Service on BBC Radio Four.

-As a scholar, her research interests include sexuality, queer theory and 19th century poetry, especially the intersections between feminisms, trans identity and poetic performance.
-She holds a PhD on 19th Century Women’s Poetry and the Bible.
+As a scholar, her research interests include sexuality, queer theory and nineteenth-century poetry, especially the intersections between feminisms, trans identity and poetic performance.
+She holds a PhD on nineteenth-century women’s poetry and the Bible and has written a book on the poetry of Christina Rossetti, ‘In the Bleak Midwinter: Through Advent and Christmas with Christina Rossetti’.

 Personal website: www.rachelmann.co.uk